ZFtool is a toolbox for quantification of cellular proliferation in vivo of the zebrafish through image processing methods.

 N - XXh bn.tif

-There is an example included in the repository, in the folder
+There are two examples included in the repository, in the folder

 2 - 0h bn.tif